danielsundermeier/knowledge/leben/bestimmung.md

 > "Purpose is a stable and generalized intention to accomplish something both meaningful to the self and of consequence to the world beyond the self." - William Damon

+> "Don’t ask what the world needs.
+Ask what makes you come alive and go do it.
+Because what the world needs is people who have come alive." - Howard Thurman

 ## Ziel

 Herausfinden, was ich mit meinem Leben machen möchte